-Fire and timber harvest are generally believed to be beneficial to moose (Alces alces) through the creation of early successional forest.
+Fire and timber harvest are generally believed to be beneficial to moose through the creation of early successional forest.
 A study of moose response to the 1971 Little Indian Sioux Wildfire in Minnesota by Peek (1974), and other authors (Lenarz et al. 2011 and Peek et al. 1976), support this view.
-Public and media interest following recent large fires in northeastern Minnesota has often included questions regarding benefits to moose.
-Along with other reasons, local timber harvest is frequently justified as creating better moose habitat (Superior National Forest [SNF] 2011).
+Public and media interest following recent large fires in northeastern Minnesota often includes questions regarding benefits to moose.
+Along with other reasons, timber harvest in northeast Minnesota is frequently justified as a way to improve moose habitat (Superior National Forest [SNF] 2011).

-Constitutionally dedicated funding for Minnesota wildlife habitat and a declining moose population has increased interest and support for moose habitat enhancement and led to discussions among managers about where and how to fund habitat projects using timber management and prescribed fire (M. Johnson, Minnesota Deer Hunters Association, personal communication).
-As a result, natural resource managers have expressed interest in better understanding whether or not moose have responded positively to recent large wild and prescribed fires, and similarly, whether moose will respond positively to proposed timber management projects.
-Although moose habitat quality is not necessarily seen as responsible for the continuing decline in moose numbers, the Minnesota Moose Research and Management Plan recognizes that habitat management may have an important role to play in mitigating this decline (Minnesota Department of Natural Resources [DNR] 2011).
+Constitutionally dedicated funding for Minnesota wildlife habitat and a declining moose population has increased interest and support for moose habitat enhancement and led to discussions among managers about where and how to fund habitat projects using timber management and prescribed burning (M. Johnson, Minnesota Deer Hunters Association, personal communication).
+As a result, natural resource managers have expressed interest in better understanding whether or not moose have responded positively to recent large wildfires and prescribed burns, and similarly, whether moose will respond positively to proposed timber management projects.
+Although moose habitat quality is not necessarily seen as responsible for the recent decline in moose numbers, the Minnesota Moose Research and Management Plan recognizes that habitat management may have an important role to play in mitigating this decline (Minnesota Department of Natural Resources [DNR] 2011).
+More recent research, however, provides some evidence moose regularly face nutritional restriction during winter, which may be impacting population performance, and suggests habitat deficiencies are playing a role (DelGiudice, et. al. 2018).

 Prior to 2012 the stratified random sampling design for the annual moose population survey precluded regular observations of large habitat changes.
 Survey plots were randomly selected from high, medium or low moose density areas, and many years might elapse before the same survey plot was flown again.
 This made it difficult to obtain local knowledge on how moose responded to a large habitat change and how that response changed over time.
 To help fill this knowledge gap, this habitat survey was initiated in January, 2012.
-The primary objectives of this survey are to detect a numeric moose response due to wildfire, prescribed (Rx) fire, and timber management activities and determine how that response changes over time.
-This information is intended to assist decision-making regarding how to better manage habitat for moose, how to prioritize funding for moose habitat management, and to provide more accurate and local information to managers and stakeholders on how habitat changes have impacted moose.
+The primary objectives of this survey are to detect a numeric moose response due to wildfire, prescribed (Rx) burning, and timber management activities and determine how that response changes over time.
+This information is intended to assist decision-making for funding and moose habitat management, and to provide more accurate and local information to managers and stakeholders on how habitat changes have impacted moose.